Why Göbeklitepe, Mardin & Mount Nemrut?

 No participation fee is charged for TACT Agora program.
 TACT Agora team will work pro bono.
 You will just need to cover your own costs of international and domestic (Istanbul-Mardin& Adıyaman-Istanbul) airfare, alcoholic beverages, airport-hotel transfers in Istanbul and any other additional costs and activities you’d like to set up.
 We have been working with local partners to get a special rate for our group, so it will be below average.

 We believe in the theory of regenerative design.
 Everything we do is interconnected to the whole system.
 We see this trip as a step in the direction toward greater peace-building and systems literacy for a new world.

 What makes this unique and beneficial to me?

 Invitations to follow up gatherings, workshops and expeditions with TACT Agora

 How is the Weather Like During That Season?

-Do not forget to bring your hat, yoga mat, sun glasses and comfortable shoes!
+Do not forget to bring your yoga mat and comfortable shoes!